What is EMDR Therapy and How It Can Benefit You?

 Taking care of your mental health is as important as maintaining your physical health.
 It is the basis of your well-being to form a healthy relationship between yourself and others.
 Thankfully, there are increasing resources and strategies to help tailor this work to various individuals and their needs.
 When it comes to mental health, one size doesn’t fit all.
-It is crucial to find a form of therapy that is best suited for your needs.
+Finding a form of therapy that best suits your needs is crucial.
 In this article, we take a deeper look into EMDR therapy.

 What is EMDR

 Initially created to treat trauma, Eye Movement Desensitization and Reprocessing (EMDR) is an interactive technique used in psychotherapy.
 When done correctly, it can relieve psychological stress by changing how memories are stored in the brain.
-This therapeutic modality was developed to acknowledge that unpleasant and traumatic memories can trigger post-traumatic stress.
+Developers of this therapeutic modality recognized that post-traumatic stress can be triggered by unpleasant and traumatic memories.

 For this reason, it is crucial to process traumatic memories Otherwise, sounds, sights, words, and smells can awaken painful memories, making you live through them mentally again.
 This cycle—triggering event, resurfacing of traumatic memories, negative emotional response—can lead to symptoms of post-traumatic stress disorder(PTSD).